sjackson-DS25/sjackson-DS25/README.md

-- Background: Clinical scientist and hstopathologist;  currently studying data science and AI
+- Background: Clinical scientist and histopathologist;  currently studying data science and AI
 - Current position: Student at the University of Essex (online)

 - Find me at: https://www.linkedin.com/in/sonya-jackson-6689b68/